-As soon as were finished in the café, we headed to the lower level interior.
+As soon as were finished in the café, we headed to the lower-level interior.
 It was here that we were able to get equipment and shuttles down to the surface.
-Unlike most structures, Cuernavaca required some pretty unique design features to make it a feasible interplanetary station.
-Even though the planet moved very slowly, rotating fully every seven hundred years, a single spot only remained in the habitable zone for about seventy years at a time.
-It would then either be in the freezing cold or blistering heat for about 630 years, until it was in the habitable zone again, on the other side of the planet.
+Unlike most structures, Cuernavaca required some unique design features to make it a feasible interplanetary station.
+Even though the planet moved very slowly, only rotating fully every seven hundred years, a single spot only remained in the habitable zone for about seventy years at a time.
+It would then either be in the freezing cold or blistering heat for about 280 years, until it was in a habitable zone again on the other side of the planet.

 Due to the unique circumstances of Ardua, it didn’t make sense to build a permanent structure on the surface.
 Instead, the station used the latest technology to make it a hovering station.
 With the use of very advanced technology that harnessed gravitational waves, Ardua’s station remained perpetually afloat in the atmosphere, always in the habitable zone.
-But that also meant that making it to the surface was a bit more hassle than simply walking out of the building.
+But that also meant that making it to the surface was a bit more of a hassle than simply walking out of the building.

-Cruz and I decided to use our first day of exploration to hit the famous caves that wove in and out of the huge cliffs on the surface.
-This was particularly adventurous because the caves at our location had only been explorable for about thirty years, which meant that there were probably tons of places that had yet to be discovered.
+Cruz and I decided to use our first day of exploration to hit the famous caves which weaved in and out of the huge cliffs on the surface.
+This was particularly adventurous because the caves at our location had only been explorable for about thirty years, which meant that there were probably multitudes of places that had yet to be discovered.
 Earth had long lost any luster of exploratory glory or opportunity for discovery.
 Everything about Earth was known.
 But Ardua offered us a chance to experience virgin landscape and experiences.

 We arrived in the shuttle bay and stood in what appeared to be the line for those who were surface bound.
 When we got up to the front, we were greeted by a man who definitely looked like he belonged here, right in the bowels of the station.